 Does the BBC think independent companies are in the business of self-inflicted humiliation and disappointment?
 By creating an open door policy to any of their headquarters all BBC Scotland has done is quadruple the chance of rejection.

-Why is BBC Scotland unable to cope with proposals?
+BBC Scotland is unable to cope with proposals

 The answer is, it does not want to.
 There are good reasons for its resistance.

 a.
-It does not have access to the schedules.
+It does not have open access to the UK schedules.

 b.
 It is starved of programme finance and investment.